Cathedral of the Immaculate Conception, Beijing

-The Cathedral of the Immaculate Conception (圣母无染原罪堂), colloquially known as the Xuanwumen church (宣武门天主堂 (Xuānwǔmén Tiānzhǔtáng)) or Nantang (南堂 (the South Church)) to the locals, is a historic Roman Catholic Church located in the Beijing, China, Xicheng District, near the Beijing Financial Street.
+The Cathedral of the Immaculate Conception (圣母无染原罪堂), colloquially known as the Xuanwumen church (宣武门天主堂 (Xuānwǔmén Tiānzhǔtáng)) or Nantang (南堂 (the South Church)) to the locals, is a historic Catholic church located in the Beijing, China, Xicheng District, near the Beijing Financial Street.
 While the original foundation of the cathedral was in 1605, making it the oldest Catholic church in Beijing, the current building in Baroque style dates from 1904.
 The present Archbishop Joseph Li Shan, installed in September 2007, is one of the few Catholic bishops also recognised by the Catholic Patriotic Association.

 The church has been closed for repairs since 10 December 2018.

 History

 The Cathedral of the Immaculate Conception, as a foundation, dates back to 1605, in the 33rd year of the reign of the Wanli Emperor of the Ming dynasty.
 When the Italian Jesuit Matteo Ricci arrived in Beijing, the Wanli Emperor permitted him a residence slightly to the west of the site of the current cathedral, near Xuanwumen.
 Attached to this residence was a small chapel, in Chinese style, with only the presence of a cross atop the entrance to distinguish it as a church.
 This was at the time referred to as the Xuanwumen Chapel (宣武门礼拜堂).

 In 1650, in the seventh year of the reign of the Shunzhi Emperor of the Qing dynasty, under the leadership of the German Jesuit Johann Adam Schall von Bell, work on a new church building was begun on the site of the Xuanwumen Chapel.
-Construction of was complete in two years, and the new church received the honour of a Ceremonial gateway with the words 'Respect the Teachings of the Way of Heaven' (钦宗天道).
+Construction of was complete in two years, and the new church received the honour of a ceremonial gateway with the words 'Respect the Teachings of the Way of Heaven' (钦宗天道).

 The Shunzhi Emperor was friendly to Schall and the church, visiting it no less than 24 times, bestowing upon it a stone stela with the words 'built by Imperial Order' (敕建) inscribed upon it.

-In 1690, Beijing received its first Roman Catholic bishop in three hundred years, the Franciscan Bernardin della Chiesa, and the church became a cathedral.
+In 1690, Beijing received its first Catholic bishop in three hundred years, the Franciscan Bernardin della Chiesa, and the church became a cathedral.

-In 1703, in the 24th year of the reign of the Kangxi Emperor, the cathedral was enlarged and renovated, and after ten years, a European-style building was complete, the second European-style building in Beijing after the Canchikou church.
+In 1703, in the 24th year of the reign of the Kangxi Emperor, the cathedral was enlarged and renovated, and after ten years, a European-style building was complete, the second European-style building in Beijing after the Canchikou Church.
 This was destroyed in 1720 by an earthquake in Beijing.
 A new cruciform structure was built in the baroque style, with a length of 86 metres and width of 45 metres.
-This was again severely damaged by an earthquake in 1730, in the eighth year of the reign of the Yongzheng Emperor, who donated 1000 taels of silver towards its repair.
+This was again severely damaged by an earthquake in 1730, in the eighth year of the reign of the Yongzheng Emperor, who donated 1,000 taels of silver towards its repair.
 The repaired cathedral had larger and taller windows, resulting in a brighter and grander interior.